Policy last updated

 Dental Health Services Victoria aims to improve the oral health of all Victorians, including school aged children, through providing access to public dental care.
 In particular, children from at-risk or vulnerable cohorts may have priority access to public dental care and/or may be exempt from paying fees.

-Schools may wish to promote the more than 50 community dental clinics located throughout metropolitan Melbourne and rural Victoria, where many children are eligible to receive free public dental care.
+Schools may wish to promote the community dental clinics within their local area, where many children are eligible to receive free public dental care.

 Refer to: